SophieMcFarlane/computerGraphicsAssignment/README.md

 To run:

-Open flatWhite.html into Microsoft Edge
+Open flatWhite.html into Microsoft Edge,
 The webpage itself has all the instructions on how to use my model

 The features I have implemented